A man traveling in a Tokyo train today seized the moment and moved across one position to secure a side-seat.

 “If a side-seat becomes available you must move quick to take it – I’ve had friends ignore side-seats who have regretted it for years,” said Kota Yamashita.

-Yamashita’s colleague Genji Yoshida missed a side-seat back in the summer of 1987 and regularly brings it up at work parties.
+Yamashita’s work colleague Genji Watanabe missed a side-seat back in the summer of 1987 and regularly brings it up at work parties.

 “We’re seriously concerned about Yoshida’s well-being.”

-Yoshida spotted the side-seat open up early but a moment of hesitation ended up being a critical factor.
+Watanabe spotted the side-seat open up before anyone else but a moment of hesitation ended up being a critical factor.

-Yoshida tells people he has recovered from the incident but his friends and family continue to monitor his mental state.
+Watanabe tells people he has recovered from the incident, but his friends and family continue to monitor his mental state.